Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/index.md

 A [Consumer][consumer-object] can have many credentials.

-If you are also using the [ACL](/plugins/acl/) plugin and whitelists with this service, you must add the new consumer to a whitelisted group.
+If you are also using the [ACL](/plugins/acl/) plugin and allowed lists with this service, you must add the new consumer to an allowed group.
 See [ACL: Associating Consumers][acl-associating] for details.

 ### Create a Vault